alexandertrefz/essence/packages/website/diagnostics.md

 An Argument does not match its Parameter's declared Type.
 The message names the Parameter, the Type it wants, and the Type it got.

+### `argument-label-mismatch`

+An Argument carries a label its Parameter does not — a different one, none where the Parameter declares one, or one where the Parameter takes none.
+A label is part of how an Argument is matched, at a free Function's call as much as at a Method's: `loop(startingWith 1, …)` reads its labels the way `things::sort(by …)` does.
+The note lists the whole signature, so the labels the call was supposed to write are all in one place; an overloaded callee is told the same thing by `no-matching-overload`, once per candidate.

 ### `argument-count-mismatch`

 More or fewer Arguments were passed than the signature declares.